-Stephanie Golob teaches courses in both International Relations (The United States in an Age of Globalization) and Comparative Politics (Politics of the Third World, Latin American and Caribbean Political Systems).
-Similarly, her major research interest – sovereignty under globalization, with a specialization in the Western Hemisphere – occupies the intersection of these two subfields.
+Professor Golob teaches courses in both International Relations (IR) (The United States in an Age of Globalization, POL 2001) and Comparative Politics (Latin American and Caribbean Political Systems, POL 3364, Politics of the Third World, POL 3104).
+Similarly, her major research interest – the transformation of state sovereignty under globalization, with a specialization in the Western Hemisphere and Spain – occupies the intersection of these two subfields.

 The United States in an Age of Globalization (POL 2001)

 Politics of the Third World (POL 3014, formerly POL 2101)